Reckless Driving in Pinellas County

 If you fail to drive in such a manner, then you might be issued an infraction for careless driving in Pinellas County, FL.
 Such infractions are often issued during a traffic crash investigation, although the charge itself does not require that any crash or accident occurred.

 Because careless driving is classified as a moving violation, a conviction comes with 3 points being added to your Florida driving record.
-The maximum fine for careless driving is $166.00, but the court might also impose any of the following penalties:
+The maximum fine for careless driving is $166.00, but the court might also require the driver to enroll in and successfully complete:

 If careless driving results in serious bodily injury to another, then the court must impose a driver’s license suspension of at least ninety (90) days and a higher fine.
 If careless driving results in the death of another person, then the court must impose a driver’s license suspension of at least twelve (12) months and a higher fine.